This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 * * *

 With hundreds of schools to choose from, I was overwhelmed with how to choose a Spanish school.
-I knew I wanted an immersion program, forcing me to practice round-the-clock so I was guaranteed to improve my skills but beyond that it was hard to narrow schools down.
+I knew I wanted an immersion program, forcing me to practice round-the-clock so I was guaranteed to improve my skills.
+Beyond that, it was hard to narrow things down.